Authored by the expert who managed and guided the team behind the South Africa Property Pack

 Do banks give mortgages to foreigners in Cape Town in 2026?

-As of early 2026, mortgages for foreigners are available in Cape Town but with more stringent conditions than for residents, including higher deposit requirements, more documentation, and careful verification of income sources and funds.
+As of early 2026, mortgages for foreigners in South Africa are available but come with more conditions than for local buyers, so you should expect a more thorough application process and potentially stricter terms.

-The main South African banks offering mortgages to foreigners include Absa (which actively markets international mortgage products), Standard Bank, First National Bank (FNB), and Nedbank, all of which have dedicated channels for non-resident property purchases.
+The banks in Cape Town that are most known for offering mortgages to foreigners include Absa (which actively markets an international mortgage product), Standard Bank, and Nedbank, all of which have dedicated teams or processes for non-resident applicants.

 You can also read our latest update about mortgage and interest rates in South Africa.